zhezhe301/ov_prognosis_prediction/README.md

 ## 2. Part2

 This part provided prognosis prediction for treatment outcome model.
-There are four folders (*1.DNAseq*, *2.RNAseq*, *3.miRNA*, *4.DNAmethy*) that are written by R and Python.
-In each folder, there are three files of R script and Python scripts.
-The three files are used for creating files for figure3C.
+There are four folders (*1.DNAseq*, *2.RNAseq*, *3.miRNA*, *4.DNAmethy*), and in each of them, there are three files written by R and Python.
+The three scripts are used for creating files for figure3C.
 We will take *1.DNAseq* as an example for step-by-step instruction on running the code

 The steps will be